Abdoulaye Wade: Political career

+Presidency (2000–2012)

 2000 election and first term

-Wade subsequently spent a year in France, returning to Senegal on October 27, 1999.
-In the first round of the 2000 presidential election, held on February 27, he again took second place, receiving 31% of the vote, but for the first time, Diouf did not win a first round majority, and consequently a second round was held on March 19.
+Wade subsequently spent a year in France, returning to Senegal on 27 October 1999.
+In the first round of the 2000 presidential election, held on 27 February, he again took second place, receiving 31% of the vote, but for the first time, Diouf did not win a first round majority, and consequently a second round was held on 19 March.
 Wade won this round with 58.49% of the vote, having received the support of candidates from the first round, including third place candidate Moustapha Niasse.
-Wade became President on April 1, 2000 and appointed Niasse as his Prime Minister shortly afterwards.
+Wade became President on 1 April 2000 and appointed Niasse as his Prime Minister shortly afterwards.
 Wade initially cohabited with the PS, which held a majority in the legislature until the PDS and its allies (the Sopi Coalition) won a majority in the April 2001 parliamentary election.

 A new constitution was adopted in 2001, reducing presidential terms to five years following the completion of Wade's seven-year term in 2007.

-In September 2002, Wade received World Peace Culture Award.
+In September 2002, Wade received the World Peace Culture Award.

+In December 2004, he signed a peace accord with rebels in Casamance after 22 years of war with rebels.